filius23/andreasfilser/content/about/main/index.md

   My research focuses upon the labour market consequences of motherhood and how couples navigate the labour market when transitioning into parenthood.
 Currently, I am part of an international project where we analyse the employment trajectories of mothers in France and Germany.

+  I enjoy the linkage, procurement, and analysis of data using R and Stata.
+In a recent [paper](/publication/2022_update_identifying_mothers/), we updated the identification process of mothers in the labour market data at the IAB.
+Another [paper]() provides smartphone-based mobility indicators for PASS participations.
+Currently, I am developing an [R-shiny](shiny.rstudio.com/) dashboard to streamline data applications at the FDZ-IAB.

   Moreover, I am interested in consequences of imbalanced numbers of women and men in groups or regions, i.e. imbalanced sex ratios.
 In my dissertation project, I analysed how skewed sex ratios are associated with the formation of relationships, risk-taking, and violence.

-  I enjoy the linkage, procurement, and analysis of data using R and Stata.
-In a recent [paper](/publication/2022_update_identifying_mothers/), we updated the identification process of mothers in the labour market data at the IAB.
-Currently, I am developing shiny dashboards to streamline processes at the FDZ-IAB and I am working on a record linkage of unstructured residential information in the [pairfam](https://www.pairfam.de) data.

   Beyond research, I enjoy teaching applied statistics and programming using R and Stata.
 Find a collection of course materials [here](/courses).